devtanc/aws-profile-switcher/readme.md

 aws_secret_access_key = PROFILE_3_SECRET
 ```

 (This is not a sequence of commands.
-Assume each is done separately on the above file.)
+Assume each is done ina separate environment on the above file.)

 ```
 Command: switcher ls